tomiito/developer-documentation/source/includes/guides/_security.md

 - We strongly recommend implementing both incoming and outgoing encryption.
 Incoming encryption helps prevent URL tampering as the respondent moves further downstream to the client survey.
 Catching URL link tampering earlier in the process helps reduce cheating elsewhere in the Fulcrum environment which helps buyers and clients feel more confident with the quality of your panel.
 Outgoing encryption helps directly prevent respondents from manipulating supplier redirects in an attempt to “fake” a complete.
 Where can I get help implementing incoming and outgoing SHA-1 encryption?

-If, after reading the above SHA-1 encryption guide you still have questions, please feel free to email support@luc.id for assistance.

-### Buyer SHA-1 Hashing